 – It has the tendency to cause ulceration

-– It is impairing your vision, hearing, breathing or ability to eat or chew food
+– It is impairing your vision, hearing, breathing, or ability to eat or chew food

 – If it does not disappear by school age

-However, it is strongly recommended to not wait till your baby’s school age and let the hemangioma assessed by a pediatrician as soon as you notice it.
+However, it is strongly recommended to not wait till your baby’s school age and let the hemangioma be assessed by a pediatrician as soon as you notice it.
 Only a doctor can tell you whether the hemangioma is harmless or not.
-Furthermore, like any other birthmark, strawberry hemangiomas are also best treated at young age.
+Furthermore, like any other birthmark, strawberry hemangiomas are also best treated at a young age.